 CPP/ACE Rules - The attention in recent years on GHG emissions has resulted in federal and state regulations.
-In 2019, the EPA promulgated the ACE rule, which rescinded the CPP, which had sought to broadly regulate CO_2 emissions from the power sector.
+In 2019, the EPA promulgated the ACE rule, which rescinded the CPP, which had sought to broadly regulate CO2 emissions from the power sector.
 The ACE rule required states that have coal-fired EGUs to develop plans to seek heat rate improvements from coal-fired EGUs.
 On January 19, 2021, the D.C.
 Circuit vacated the ACE rule (but on February 22, 2021, at the EPA's request, stayed the issuance of the portion of the mandate that would vacate the repeal of the CPP).
 On June 30, 2022, the U.S. Supreme Court held that the "generation shifting" approach in the CPP exceeded the powers granted to the EPA by Congress.
 The Court did not address the related issues of whether the EPA may adopt only measures applied at each source.
-On April 25, 2024, the EPA released a prepublication version of a final rule that after publication in the Federal Register will repeal the ACE rule and significantly revise the manner in which new combustion-turbine and existing steam EGU's GHG emissions will be regulated including capturing and storing/sequestering CO_2 .
+On May 9, 2024, the EPA promulgated a rule that repealed the ACE rule and significantly revised the manner in which new combustion-turbine and existing steam EGU's GHG emissions will be regulated including capturing and storing/sequestering CO2 in some instances.
+This rule has been challenged by numerous parties in the D.C.
+Circuit including 27 states with 22 states intervening in support of the rule.
 The EPA has stated that it will address GHG emissions from existing combustion turbines in a future rule.
-The Company expects that the rule will be subject to legal challenges in the courts and may be uncertain for several years.

 Cross-State Air Pollution Rule ("CSAPR") - On March 15, 2023, the EPA signed and released a prepublication version of a final rule that sought to significantly revise the CSAPR to address the good-neighbor obligations of the 2015 ozone NAAQS for 23 states after earlier having disapproved numerous state plans to address the issue.
-Several states, including

-Texas, challenged the EPA's disapproval of their state plans.
+Several states, including Texas, challenged the EPA's disapproval of their state plans.
 On May 1, 2023, the United States Court of Appeals for the Fifth Circuit stayed the EPA's disapproval of Texas' and Louisiana's state plans, which disapprovals are a condition precedent to the EPA imposing its plan on Texas and Louisiana.
 Several other states are also similarly situated because of similar stays.
-Nonetheless, on June 5, 2023, the EPA published this rule in the Federal Register.
-On July 31, 2023, the EPA promulgated an interim final rule that addresses the various judicial orders that have stayed several State-Implementation-Plan disapprovals by limiting the effectiveness of certain requirements of the final rule promulgated on June 5, 2023 in Texas and five other states.
-The final rule decreases, over time, the ozone-season NOx allowances allocated to generators in the states not affected by the judicial stays beginning in 2023 by assuming that participants in this cap-and-trade program had or would optimize existing NOx controls and later install additional NOx controls.
+Nonetheless, on June 5, 2023, the EPA promulgated this rule.
+On July 31, 2023, the EPA promulgated an interim final rule that addresses the various judicial orders that have stayed several State-Implementation-Plan disapprovals by limiting the effectiveness of certain requirements of the final rule promulgated on June 5, 2023 in Texas and several other states.
+On June 27, 2024, the U.S. Supreme Court stayed the final rule in the 11 states where the rule had not already been stayed.
 The Company cannot predict the outcome of the legal challenges to the: (i) various state disapprovals; (ii) the final rule promulgated on June 5, 2023; and (iii) the interim final rule promulgated on July 31, 2023 that seeks to address the judicial orders.

-Regional Haze Proposal - In May 2023, the EPA proposed to withdraw the existing Texas Sulfur Dioxide Trading Program and replace it with unit-specific SO_2 limits for 12 units in Texas to address requirements to improve visibility at National Parks and Wilderness areas.
-If finalized as proposed, it would result in more stringent SO_2 limits for two of the Company's coal-fired units in Texas.
+Regional Haze Proposal - In May 2023, the EPA proposed to withdraw the existing Texas Sulfur Dioxide Trading Program and replace it with unit-specific SO2 limits for 12 units in Texas to address requirements to improve visibility at National Parks and Wilderness areas.
+If finalized as proposed, it would result in more stringent SO2 limits for two of the Company's coal-fired units in Texas.
 The Company cannot predict the outcome of this proposal.